michael-mikhail-wcq/log-group-script/README.md

 **Note:** Before running the script, ensure that you have provided your AWS credentials.
 These credentials are necessary for the script to interact with AWS services.
-Please exercise caution and avoid sharing your credentials with unauthorized individuals.